google/skia/site/user/api/SkMatrix_Reference.md

 SkScalar getScaleY() const
 </pre>

-Returns scale factor multiplied by y input, contributing to y output.
+Returns vertical scale factor.Returns scale factor multiplied by y input, contributing to y output.
 With <a href="#SkMatrix_mapPoints">mapPoints</a>, scales <a href="#Point">Points</a> along the y-axis.

 ### Return Value